Tatsh/tapmania/README.md

 # How to build

-1. Clone this repository.
+1. Clone this repository with `--recurse-submodules`
 2. `pod install`
 3. Open `TapMania.xcworkspace` in Xcode.
 4. Build it.
 Alternatively, run `xcodebuild -workspace TapMania.xcworkspace -scheme TapMania`.